01 of 05

 Hobo Spiders build funnel-shaped webs in holes and crevices near the ground.
 They are not good climbers, but they are fast runners.

 The Hobo is considered a dangerous spider, but severe bite cases have been difficult to document.
 Victims often do not see or catch the spider, and the necrotic lesions attributed to spider bites can be caused by other conditions.
-It's incredibly difficult for scientists to "milk" spiders for venom, which hampers scientific study of spider bites.
+While the Centers for Disease Control have labeled the spider as dangerous, the Hobo Spider controversy continues on.

 The dangerous Brown Recluse Spider ranges throughout the midwestern and southern United States but does not live in Utah.
 A related species, the Desert Recluse, can be found in the southwest United States, including the extreme southwest corner of Utah.